Review: Mashi No Mashi in Jeddah

 If you want more wagyu options on the table, we also enjoy the wagyu donburi (SAR195), a bowl of rice with thin slices of seared Ozaki beef on top as well as an egg yolk.
 Simply mix the egg yolk with the hot rice and then eat it with the buttery beef.
 Needless to say, we’re all Mashi-ed out by the time we get to this.

 Our verdict: Mashi No Mashi is a cool and fun ramen spot, but is it actually delicious?
 100 per cent.
 The elements are good, from the broth to the noodles.
 It is rather pricey for a bowl of ramen, but you do get a lot of wagyu-bang for your riyals.
 The sheer quality of the beef alone justifies the price.
 So, take our advice and have a cow at Mashi No Mashi.
-Big fans of wagyu and ramen will want to sit down for a bowl one last time.
+Big fans of wagyu and ramen will want to sit down for a bowl (or two).

 Mashi No Mashi, Jeddah Yacht Club, Al Kurnaysh Br Rd, Ash Shati, Jeddah 23613, Sun to Thurs 5pm to midnight, Fri 2pm to midnight & Sat 1pm to midnight. @mashinomashijeddah